Ghosts (Person of Interest): Ghosts

 Reese (Jim Caviezel) manages to save a man from being murdered by hitmen on an elevator and leaves the scene.
-He is soon contacted by Finch (Michael Emerson) to go to a cemetery.
+He is soon contacted by Finch (Michael Emerson) telling him to go to a cemetery.
 Finch tells him that their new number is of Theresa Whitaker, a girl who was thought to have died along with the rest of her family.
-Theresa's father was a businessman whose empire fell on a crash and is said to have killed his family.
+Theresa's father was a businessman whose empire fell because of a financial crash and he is thought to have killed his family.

 With help from Fusco (Kevin Chapman), Reese gets more information about Theresa.
-After questioning one of her friends, Reese finds Theresa (Valentina de Angelis) robbing from an ATM and she flees after she cuts his hand.
+After questioning one of her friends, Reese finds Theresa (Valentina de Angelis) robbing an ATM and she flees after she cuts his hand.
 Posing as an insurance employee, Finch questions Theresa's aunt Elizabeth (Molly Price) in Brooklyn Heights, who loved Theresa like her own, and gets her ex-husband's Derek's (Danny Mastrogiorgio) number.
-Reese interrogates a hitman in jail who was the one hired to perpetrate the murders.
-Reese meets him in prison where he is serving a life sentence for another murder, and he reveals that he refused to kill her as he does not kill children.
+Reese interrogates a hitman in jail who was hired to perpetrate the murders.
+Reese meets him in prison where he is serving a life sentence for another murder, and he reveals that he refused to kill Theresa as he does not kill children.
 However, due to child killers not being popular in prison, the hitman has been defending his honor, and the information reached the men who hired him.
 This caused whoever hired him to hire a new hitman to find Theresa and kill her.

 Searching on Derek's records, Reese and Finch begin investigating Landale Financial, which may be involved in the murders, finding Derek meeting with the owner Jimmy Calhoun (Remy Auberjonois).
 Reese again finds Theresa when they are attacked by the hitman (Ritchie Coster).
 Both manage to escape and hide in a hotel room and Finch decides to stay to take care of her.
 Reese meets with Derek and makes him confess what happened.
 It turns out Theresa's father had assets that were going to be given to Derek.
 Due to severe problems after hiring Landale, Calhoun ordered his murder.
 As he is the "sole" member of the family alive, he is the only owner of the assets and Theresa's status could damage the assets' control.

 Going home, Derek is killed by the hitman when he refuses to give away Theresa's whereabouts.
 The hitman tracks a call between Theresa and her aunt and locates the hotel where she is.
-After escaping from him in the hotel, the hitman is shot by Reese before they are killed.
+Finch and Theresa manage to evade the hitman for a short time, but when he finally corners them and is about to shoot, the hitman instead gets shot by Reese.

 Reese calls Carter (Taraji P. Henson) for a meeting where Reese directs her to find Theresa.
 With her testimony, Calhoun is arrested.
-However, she decides not to give off Reese.
+However, she decides not to give up Reese to the authorities.
 At the station Theresa has an emotional reunion with her Aunt Elizabeth.
-Reese also finds that Finch quit his job in an office, as he wishes to have his personal life a secret.
+Reese also finds that Finch quit his job in the insurance office, as he wishes to keep his personal life a secret.